VCU-CS-Capstone/CS-25-326-agent-journey-replay-dvr/Status Reports/Status Report Fall Week 02.md

 **Faculty Advisor:Rachita Sowle**

 ## 1) Accomplishments this week ##
-   - Team bids
-   - Introductions with team
+   - Meet with team
+   - Work on team contract
+   - Contact sponsor
+   - Contact faculty

 ## 2) Milestones to be completed next week ##
+   - Submission of team contract
-   - Work on team contract
+   - Work on setting up repo
-   - Figure out group meeting times

 ## 3) Issues, problems or concerns ##
-   - None
+   - Figuring out time slots to meet with sponsor/faculty